-Dan is currently entering his 14th season as the boys volleyball coach at Red Land High School, where he notched his 100th win last season.
-He is also the club director for Yorktowne Volleyball Club which is home to 200 boys and girls youth players from all areas of Pennsylvannia and Maryland.
-Dan is also the only USA Volleyball Certified Beach Coach in the Northeast, and continues to run youth beach camps in the summer.
-Dan is still an active beach and grass outdoor player during the summer months.
-He enjoys spending time with his wife Teri and his two daughters Morgan & Lily.
+Mickle is currently entering his 14th season as the boy's volleyball coach at Red Land High School.
+He notched his 100th win last season.
+He is also the club director for Yorktowne Volleyball Club.
+This club is home to 200 boy and girl youth players from all areas of Pennsylvania and Maryland.

 Angela Schauer Lamb

-In her second year, the team finished with a record of 21-2 and as the EPCC North Division champions and EPCC tournament runner-up.
+In her second year, the team finished with a record of 21-2.
+They were EPCC North Division champions and EPCC tournament runner-up.

-Mrs. Lamb was not only the floor general, handling the ball and shooting, but was an exceptional defensive player as well.
+Lamb was the floor general, handling the ball and shooting.
+She was also an exceptional defensive player.

-She excelled athletically and academically and provided the perfect example of a true student athlete.
+Her teams looked to her as leader on the court.
+She excelled athletically and academically.
+She provided the perfect example of a true student athlete.

-After her two years at HACC, she transferred to PSU-Berks to fulfill her goal of obtaining a Bachelor's degree while continuing her basketball career.
+After her two years at HACC, she transferred to PSU-Berks to obtain a Bachelor's Degree.
+She continued her basketball career there.

-Mick Dejene played for the men's basketball team in the 2001-2002 and 2002-2003 seasons, which were the first two seasons for the program.
-During Mr Dejene's two seasons, he was the leading scorer for the two seasons as well as a captain, leader in the classroom, and a participant in the EPCC all star game.
-Mr. Dejene was another perfect example of a true student athlete, with the ability to balance school and basketball.
-This made him a role model for other student athletes to follow.
-He is directly responsible for the winning of the championship the season after he graduated because of his help laying the foundation for success.
+Mick Dejene played for the men's basketball team in the 2001-2002 and 2002-2003 seasons.
+These were the first two seasons for the program.
+During Dejene's two seasons, he was the leading scorer and captain.
+He was also a leader in the classroom and a participant in the EPCC all-star game.
+Dejene was a perfect example of a true student-athlete.
+He had the ability to balance school and basketball.
+This made him a role model for other student athletes.
+He is directly responsible for the championship win the season after he graduated.
+He helped lay the foundation for success.

-Mick Dejene currently resides in Trotwood, OH.
-Mick started his own program called MVP Dynasty and is successfully helping youth in his area to build confidence, self-respect, discipline, perseverance, teamwork, physical fitness and higher learning through the medium of basketball.
-His goal for this programs is to be a positive example and role model for the youth, standing with them and by them.
+Dejene started his own program called MVP Dynasty.
+He is successfully helping youth in his area build confidence, self-respect, discipline, perseverance, teamwork, physical fitness and higher learning through basketball.
+He continues to be a positive example and role model for youth.